 - What is the overriding design and type of building nearby, i.e. bungalows, rendered elevations etc.?

 - Could pollution, smell, noise or light be a concern?

 - Are there any overhead power lines that need moving or could cause problems?

 - What’s the aspect like – where is the sun and shade in relation to the plot?

 - Have you measured the width of the front and the back line of the plot, and made triangulation measurements?

 - Could there be any protected flora or fauna on site?

 Ensure you have all your paperwork in order, including all legal documents relating to the land and any purchase details in writing.

-Other factors to consider could be the location, utility and road access.
 For more tips on building your own dream home check out our blog on the 6 steps to building your dream home.

 Every care was taken to ensure the information in this article was correct at the time of publication.